-No key management personnel of the Responsible Entity held units in the Scheme as at 30 June 2023 (2022: Nil).
+A Rozenauers held 408,776 units in Class A of the Scheme as at 30 June 2023 (2022: 364,857 units).

 Transactions with key management personnel

 Key management personnel services are provided by Perpetual Investment Management Limited and included in the Responsible Entity's fees.
 There is no separate charge for these services.
 There was no compensation paid directly by the Scheme to any of the key management personnel during the year.